 No time limit exists on the coursework accepted for undergraduate credit assessment or awarding.
 However, students who plan to schedule courses with stated prerequisites should consider auditing the prerequisite courses if no work has been attempted in the field within the past five years.

-Applicants who attempt coursework elsewhere are required to notify WCU of the work as part of the application process, and students making application as degree-seeking students are required to submit official transcripts from all institutions attended.
+Applicants who attempt coursework elsewhere are required to notify WCU of the work as part of the application process, and students submitting an application as degree-seeking students are required to submit official transcripts from all institutions attended.
 Grades made in courses earned elsewhere are used as part of the admission process but are not used in computing the GPA at Western Carolina University (they remain part of a student’s higher education GPA).
 In addition, credits accepted at WCU from other sources are added to earned hours and will affect a student’s overall academic standing.
 A student may not expect to have the course repetition policy applied on the basis of courses completed at other institutions.

 Please check out our Transfer Frequently Asked Questions for answers to some of our most common transfer questions.